ondraperny/BI-VWM-2019/README.md

     python3 ./run.py

-Program will run in debug mode.
+The program will run in debug mode.

 Web GUI:
 ---
-Chosing User and recommend parameters:
+Choosing User and recommend parameters:
 ![GUI](data/admin_module.JPG)

 Result recommendation for that User: